arthepsy/pan-globalprotect-okta/README.md

 Command-line client for PaloAlto Networks' GlobalProtect VPN, integrated with OKTA.
-This utility will do the _authentication dance_ with OKTA to retrieve `portal-userauthcookie`, which will be passed to [OpenConnect with PAN GlobalProtect support](https://github.com/dlenski/openconnect) for creating actual VPN connection.
+This utility will do the _authentication dance_ with OKTA to retrieve `portal-userauthcookie`, which will be passed to [OpenConnect](https://github.com/openconnect/openconnect) for creating actual VPN connection.
 Compatible with Python 2 and 3.
-Tested on FreeBSD, Linux and MacOS X.
+Tested on FreeBSD, Linux and MacOS X. Tested with OpenConnect 8.00 - 8.10.

+It also supports multiple second factor authentication implementations like Google, OKTA, YubiKey, SMS, etc.
-It also supports Google and OKTA two factor authentication and can work without user interaction, if initial TOTP secret is provided.
+TOPT authentication can work without user interaction, if initial secret is provided.
 Otherwise, it will ask for generated code.

 To gather TOTP secret, there are two possibilities - either scan the provided QR code with _normal_ QR code scanner and write down the secret.
 Or create backup